parzh/typed-redux-actions/docs/README.md

 Let's imagine, what it might look like.

-## 2.1 Action types
-For **action types**, we might raise compile errors when the action type is unrecognized or misspelled:
+1. Raise compile errors when the **action type** is unrecognized or misspelled:

 ```ts
 const actionType: ActionType = "SET_NAME";